AlexandreCorcos/python_selenium_cookie_click_game/README.md

 The script attempts to buy the most expensive upgrades first, based on the available in-game currency.

 # Important Note
-Ensure that you comply with the terms of service of the game and the website.
+Ensure that you comply with the game's terms of service and the website.
 Automated interactions may violate terms of service, and usage of this script is at your own risk.

+### My record
+I have cookies/second : 2,931.6 cookies/second now.
+It's run number 3600